 - The smoke is extremely plentiful, billowy and white, and the ash is a very dark gray color.

-- This is a very slow burner, and it took me just over 2 Hours to finish off all of my samples.
+- This is a very slow burner, and it took me just over two hours to finish off all of my samples.

-The Bottom Line: The first thing I wanted to know when I smoked the Lancero was: Is it as good or better than the other vitolas in the line?
-The answer is: sort of.
-While it is a better cigar (both flavor and construction wise) than the Chiquito, Short and Double Edge Sword, (and I enjoyed it about the same as the OR Robusto), it is not as good (nor as complex) as the Corona Gorda or the Tower 45th.
+The first thing I wanted to know when I smoked the Lancero was Is it as good or better than the other vitolas in the line?
+The answer is sort of.
+While it is a better cigar—both flavor and construction-wise—than the Chiquito, Short and Double Edge Sword, it is not as good (nor as complex) as the Corona Gorda or the Tower 45th.
 Construction was excellent and it was a joy to smoke.
 While this is a very good edition to the Exclusivo lineup, it is not the best in the line, and if given a choice, I would honestly rather smoke a Tower 45th.